samuelbigos/godot_2d_navmesh_generator/README.md

 3. In the bottom panel you should see a tab _NavmeshGen_.
 Click it.
 4. Use this menu to generate a mesh for your _NavigatonPolygon_.

+## Demo

+A demo project is included (_2d_navmesh_generator_demo.zip_), it includes basic navmesh agent and some collision shapes to generate a navmesh from.

 ## Known Issues and Gotchas

 - 'Holes' in topology are not supported (yet).
 This means if you have a donut shape, the hole will be filled in.
 The solution for now is to leave a gap somewhere (and make it big enough for your agent width), then fill in the gap manually.